 - Just one chapter later, Juice suddenly using proper punctuation when talking about Game 27 gets acknowledged by Ten.

 - In Chapter 15, Nine is so affected by Ten's lengthy discussion about humanity's new purpose in life that they start omitting ending punctuation and seem depressed overall.
 (Juice eventually manages to help them feel better.)

 - In Chapter 17, Juice and Ten become horrified as they discover that the 500 ball is heading for Livermore, California.
 More specifically, the Bulb.

-- Played for Laughs with Ten momentarily abandoning proper capitalization and punctuation in reaction to Game 27 and Nine admitting that they believe in a higher power.
+- Played for Laughs with Ten momentarily abandoning proper capitalization and punctuation in reaction to Game 27, and again after Nine admits to believing in a higher power.

 - P.O.V.
 Sequel: Chapter 18 is both this and an Immediate Sequel to Chapter 17, since it concerns Lacrecia Evans's perspective of the ill-fated 500 ball launch that smashed the Bulb.

-- Rage Breaking Point: Downplayed, but Juice describing them as the voicebox of a Teddy Ruxpin causes Nine to finally snap at him.Nine: You know what, fuck you.
+- Downplayed, but Juice describing them as the voicebox of a Teddy Ruxpin causes Nine to finally snap at him.Nine: You know what, fuck you.

 - Nine refusing to let go of the fact that the Space Program ended causes Ten to just scream "WHY?"